 Important: Make sure only one of the cells in the range has data.

-If Merge & Center is dimmed, make sure you’re not editing a cell or the cells you want to merge aren’t inside a table.
+If Merge is dimmed, make sure you’re not editing a cell or the cells you want to merge aren’t inside a table.

-Tip: To merge cells without centering the data, select the merged cell and then select the left, center or right alignment options next to Merge & Center.
+Tip: To merge cells without centering the data, select the merged cell and then select the left, center or right alignment options from Align.

-If you change your mind, you can always undo the merge by selecting the merged cell and selecting Merge & Center.
+If you change your mind, you can always undo the merge by selecting the merged cell and selecting Merge.

 Unmerge cells